-3. Reappointment Issues
+2. Reappointment Issues

-a.
+- a.
 NTT faculty at the initial and associate ranks are appointed annually.
 Reappointment decisions are made by the academic unit chair/director with consideration of the results of initial or full performance evaluations, as well as continuing programmatic need and budgeted resources.

-These decisions are subject to approval by the dean and the Provost.
+These decisions are subject to approval by the dean and the Provost. - b.

-- b.
 Faculty at the senior ranks are appointed to three (3) year terms, contingent upon the conditions of the appointment letter.
 Annual reappointment decisions within three (3) year terms are made by the academic unit chair/director with consideration of the results of the full performance evaluation, as well as continuing programmatic need and budgeted resources.
-The academic unit chair/director shall submit his/her recommendation to the dean for approval in accordance with the timelines and procedures in Article 13. - c.
-When any NTT faculty member is not to be reappointed, the University shall provide him/her a written explanation as to the reason(s). - H. College Lecturers and Instructors are eligible to be promoted to Associate College Lecturer or Associate Instructor at the time of the second (2nd) full performance evaluation, after six (6) full years of service, or having taught sufficient credit hours at the University as specified in subsection (J) below.
-Promotion shall be granted with a satisfactory evaluation and approval of the academic unit chair/director and the dean and Provost. - I. Process for Promotion to Senior Ranks - 1.
-Associate College Lecturers and Associate Instructors are first (1st) eligible to be promoted to Senior College Lecturer or Senior Instructor at the time of the third (3rd) full performance evaluation, after nine (9) full years of service.
-A request for consideration for promotion may be made in any year after this. - 2.
-Associate College Lecturers and Associate Instructors who wish to apply for promotion must submit a letter of intent by April 15 to the academic unit chair/director, and must submit an application letter with supporting documentation to form the promotion application file by the end of the second (2nd) week of the fall semester. - 3.
-An application for promotion to Senior College Lecturer or Senior Instructor shall normally be considered as part of the triennial performance evaluation at nine (9) years of service.
+The academic unit chair/director shall submit his/her recommendation to the dean for approval in accordance with the timelines and procedures in Article 13.

+When any NTT faculty member is not to be reappointed, the University shall provide him/her a written explanation as to the reason(s).

+H. Process for Promotion to Senior Ranks

+1. An application for promotion to Senior College Lecturer or Senior Instructor shall normally be considered as part of the triennial performance evaluation at nine (9) years of service.
 The evaluation committee shall submit its recommendation to the academic unit chair/director.
 The committee's recommendation may be "unsatisfactory performance," "satisfactory performance but not recommended for promotion," or "more than satisfactory performance and recommended for promotion."
-The committee's recommendation I shall include commentary on the faculty member's performance, including suggestions for achieving promotion (if appropriate).
+The committee's recommendation I shall include commentary on the faculty member's performance, including suggestions for achieving

+- promotion (if appropriate).
+The committee's recommendation shall be provided to the faculty member. - 2.
+In response to applications for promotion submitted between triennial reviews, the evaluation committee shall submit to the academic unit chair/director its favorable or unfavorable recommendation.
 The committee's recommendation shall be provided to the faculty member.

-4. In response to applications for promotion submitted between triennial reviews, the evaluation committee shall submit to the academic unit chair/director its favorable or unfavorable recommendation.
-The committee's recommendation shall be provided to the faculty member.

-J. Initial Hire
+Initial Hire

-- Initial appointment at the Associate or Senior ranks may occur if the experience of the individual and needs of the department warrant such consideration and the academic unit chair/director, the dean and the Provost approve. - 2.
+- 1. Initial appointment at the Associate or Senior ranks may occur if the experience of the individual and needs of the department warrant such consideration and the academic unit chair/director, the dean and the Provost approve. - 2.
 Former part-time instructors with teaching experience at the University who have been hired into full-time service shall be credited with equivalent full-time years of service at the rate of twenty-four (24) credit hours per year.
 This credit shall be used only for scheduling the performance evaluations.
-For example, an individual with fifty (50) credit hours of teaching experience hired as a College Lecturer shall be credited with two years of experience and shall undergo the second initial performance review in their first (1st) year of full-time service. - K. Nothing in this Agreement shall create either special advantage for or detriment to NTT faculty members in applying for appointment to available tenure-track positions for which they are qualified.
+For example, an individual with fifty (50) credit hours of teaching experience hired as a College Lecturer shall be credited with two years of experience and shall undergo the second initial performance review in their first (1st) year of full-time service. - J. Nothing in this Agreement shall create either special advantage for or detriment to NTT faculty members in applying for appointment to available tenure-track positions for which they are qualified.
 A NTT faculty member may apply and compete for such opportunities as they become available on the same basis as all other qualified candidates from within or outside the University, and without jeopardy to the NTT appointment he/she currently holds.